 When a potential juror goes up to the side bar, the discussion is about whether that person can be an objective juror.
 If that potential juror knows any of the people or witnesses involved in the case, he or she will probably be excused and removed from the jury pool for your case.

-Once the jury pool has been narrowed down by these side bar discussions, those people that are left will be randomly picked to be one the jury in your case.
-You and your lawyer can ask the judge to remove any juror that you think, based upon facts about that juror, cannot be objective.
+Once the jury pool has been narrowed down by these side bar discussions, those people that are left will be randomly picked to be on the jury in your case.
+You, if you don't have a lawyer, or your lawyer and the assistant district attorney handling the trial will then have the chance to ask each of the remaining potential jurors questions under oath.
+This questioning process is called voir dire.
+The extent and nature of this questioning depends very much on the facts and circumstances of the case.
+As each potential juror is questioned, you and your lawyer can ask the judge to remove any juror that you think, based upon facts about that juror, cannot be objective.
 If the judge agrees, the judge will remove that person from the jury.
 You and your lawyer can also remove a certain number of jurors without giving any reason, so long as the reason is not racial or other discrimination.